ossf/tac/process/sig-lifecycle.md

 ## To become `Active`:

-* A SIG must have a repository (prefixed with `sig-`) that includes the current state of the SIG, lists the chairs of the SIG, and a statement of the focus, intent, goals, and/or deliverables of the group
-* The chairs of a WG must agree to govern the SIG
+* A governing body must agree to govern the SIG
-  * The chairs of the WG should have its membership vote, with notice given at the meeting prior to the vote
+  * The governing body may have its membership vote, with notice given at the meeting prior to the vote

+## Once `Active`:

-* The governing WG must list the active SIGs it governs, along with chairs and links to the repository of those SIGs
+* The governing body must list information about the SIG on its README, including current state, chairs, and a statement of focus, intent, goals, and/or deliverables
-  * The governing WG should list previous SIGs that are now inactive
-* SIGs may have regular meetings
+  * SIGs may have a repository (prefixed with `sig-`) that include the information listed above
-  * If these meetings are separate from their governing WG:
+* SIGs may have regular meetings separate from their governing body, if so:
   * They should appear on the OpenSSF calendar
   * They should have a document with upcoming agendas and notes from past meetings

-## To become `Inactive`:
+## To become `End-of-Life`:

-* The chairs of a SIG can decide to become inactive, in which case they must update their state in their repository and notify their governing WG
+* The chairs of a SIG can decide to conclude their work, in which case they must notify their governing body
-* The chairs of the governing WG must periodically review their active SIGs and determine if any should become inactive
+* The chairs of the governing body must periodically review their active SIGs and determine if any should end
   * This review should happen at least annually
-  * The chairs of the WG should have its membership vote, with notice given at the meeting prior to the vote
+  * The chairs of the governing body may have its membership vote, with notice given at the meeting prior to the vote

+## Once `End-of-Life`

+* The governing body must update their README to reflect that the SIG has ended
+  * They should list the SIG as end-of-life instead of removing it completely
+* If a repository exists, it should be marked read-only
+* If meetings are on the OpenSSF calendar, they should be removed
+* Any other administrative items (mailing lists, docs) should similarly be put to closure as needed